Vlad-404/building-a-skyline/README.md

 Cities: Skylines has a fairly large community for this type of game, which was one of the reasons why I decided to give something back, as lots of people helped me out in game and with web page.

 To use some of the content on my page, I contacted following people and they let me use their creative work:
-* Michal Bergseth and his page distrita.com for which I wrote a couple of articles
+* [Michal Bergseth](https://www.facebook.com/michal.bergseth) and his page distrita.com for which I wrote a couple of articles
 * Jamie Flowers aka.
-MrMiyagi for use of his extensive map making tutorial
+[MrMiyagi](https://steamcommunity.com/id/MrMiyagiCS) for use of his extensive map making tutorial
-* Pug gaming for use of his on "Mods for detailing" video in realism section
+* [Pug gaming](https://www.youtube.com/channel/UC3URDLryGckciQevsBF9Qvg) for use of his on "Mods for detailing" video in realism section
-* Biffa for use of his video "Basics of traffic"
+* [Biffa](https://www.youtube.com/channel/UCYzO4HZxgXc2UJQD5bIo8AQ) for use of his video "Basics of traffic".
+I owed him a cup of tea for this ;)
-* Pres for his making city more realistic video
+* [Pres](https://www.youtube.com/channel/UCeApSRY9V9Yftfvcfi7zjsQ) for his _Making city more realistic_ video

 ## Content